seppinho/mutserve/README.md

 # Mutation-Server
 Mutation-Server is a Java tool to detect heteroplasmic and homoplasmic sites in mtDNA data.
-It is especially used within [mtDNA-Server](https://mtdna-server.uibk.ac.at) workflow, an online service for homplasmic and heteroplasmis sites detection.
+It is especially used within [mtDNA-Server](https://mtdna-server.uibk.ac.at), an online service for homoplasmic and heteroplasmis sites detection.
 For scalability, Mutation-Server is parallelized with Hadoop MapReduce.

 ## Getting Started
-This tutorial shows how to use Mutation-Server as a standalone tool.
-Please checkout [this repository](https://github.com/seppinho/mtdna-server-workflow) to execute the complete mtDNA-Server workflow.
+Execute the following steps to run Mutation-Server as a standalone tool.
+Please checkout [this repository](https://github.com/seppinho/mtdna-server-workflow) to execute the complete mtDNA-Server workflow (including Mutation-Server).

 ### Get Mutation-Server
 ```
 mkdir mutation-server
 wget https://github.com/seppinho/mutation-server/releases/download/1.1.1/mutation-server-1.1.1.jar -O mutation-server/mutation-server-1.1.1.jar
 ```
 ### Download Test Data
 For this scenario we're downloading mtDNA NGS data.
 ```
 mkdir mutation-server/input-files
 wget https://mtdna-server.uibk.ac.at/static/bam/rCRS.fasta -O mutation-server/input-files/rCRS.fasta